Understanding Car Insurance Rate Lock Periods

 How Policy Length Affects Your Protection

 Choosing between six-month and 12-month policies impacts your financial planning differently.
 Six-month policies require more frequent renewal decisions but allow you to shop for better rates twice annually.
 Annual policies provide longer budgeting certainty but lock you into rates for a full year, which could be disadvantageous if market rates drop significantly.
-Learn more about how often to shop for insurance to stay ahead of rate changes.
+Learn more about how often to switch car insurance to stay ahead of rate changes.

 When Insurance Companies Can Change Your Rate Mid-Policy

 While your base rate is generally protected during the policy term, certain circumstances allow insurers to recalculate your premium before renewal.
 These adjustments are called endorsements or mid-term rate changes.
+Insurance companies generally cannot raise your base rate mid-policy due to market trends or inflation alone — such broad increases require state regulatory approval and typically apply at renewal.

 Policy Changes That Trigger Rate Adjustments